 The most famous, the mural honoring the activist Bobby Sands, who died after a hunger strike, is one of the most photographed murals in Europe.

-On the loyalist side, the Union Jack reigns supreme.
+On the loyalist side, the Union Jack is everywhere.
 There are also murals, a little more militaristic, but equally significant and loaded with political messages.

 To visit Belfast is to dive into the heart of a city that still seems divided, with a tension that still seems strong.
 It is also to remember that there are still walls that need to be brought down.
 There is a plan to dismantle the Peace Lines by 2023.
 I’m hoping that Belfast will one day no longer need these peace wall to live in peace.